-Some users have reported issues after applying Security Update 2010-05, the most dire of which is an inability to startup (boot) directly after updating.
+Some users have reported issues after applying Security Update 2010-05, the direst of which is an inability to startup (boot) directly after updating.
 If you experience this issue, or another show-stopping problem, follow these potential fixes:

 Delete errant kernel extensions.
 Early indications are that this issue could be related to a kernel extension (.kext) or kernel extension cache file.
 Kernel extensions are add-ons to the Mac OS X kernel, often designed to facilitate interaction with third-party devices or software.
 Specifically, some users have reported that deleting the following kernel extension:

 then restarting may resolve the issue.
 PACE is part of an anti-piracy package installed by some software vendors.

 Clear kernel caches.
 Some users have also reported at least temporary respite from this issue via clearing of various caches (including kernel extension caches) with a tool such as AppleJack.
 To follow this routine, download AppleJack and install it, then restart your Mac in single-user mode by holding down the Command and S keys at startup.
 At the prompt, type “applejack auto restart” (with no quotation marks) and press return [note that while AppleJack 1.5 is technically incompatible with Snow Leopard, only the “repair permissions” function fails, which is not necessary for this process.
 If you’d like, you can use an alternative cache clearing tool such as yasu.

 Reset PRAM/NVRAM.
 This fix has worked for previous instances of this issue.
 See this Apple Knowledge Base article for instructions for performing this procedure.

 Remove third-party startup items.
 Third-party startup items may cause this issue.
 Look in the folder /Library/StartupItems/ for any third-party startup items and temporarily remove them then restart.’